-wStorage Wars the hit A&E Network reality show about a group of professional buyers and bidders going to storage facilities to buy units that have been left by their owners.
+wStorage Wars the hit A&E Network reality show about a group of professional buyers and bidders going to storage lockers to buy units that have been left by their owners.
 The laws differ from state to state, in California the filming location for the TV series, the law states that storage units can be auctioned off for bidders if the owner has not paid after three months.

-There have been times over the years where the legitimacy of Storage Wars finds have been called into question such as when one of the main bidders, Dave Hester, was caught in a lawsuit claiming he had planted items within the lockers to increase the excitement of the show.
+There have been times over the years where the legitimacy of Storage Wars finds has been called into question such as when one of the main bidders, Dave Hester, was caught in a lawsuit claiming he had planted items within the lockers to increase the excitement of the show.

 Regardless of the validity of the finds, they do make for great television, certainly with the assortment of crazy things they have come across over 12 seasons.
 Ranging from the bizarre and fantastic to the outlandish and peculiar, screenrant ranks their top 25 items found on Storage Wars.
 Below we pick out a few of our favorites.

-- The Elvis Collection
+The Elvis Collection Storage Locker

 Newspaper clippings long ago had a lot of value, but today most get their news and information online the value of these clippings have fallen greatly.
 However, specific newspapers that cover various moments in history can still be quite valuable.
 Dave Hester wound up bidding on a unit that unknowing to him, included tons of newspaper clippings from the day Elvis Presley died.
 With the clippings and assortment of Elvis memorabilia and collectibles, the unit was valued to be worth around $90,000.
 One of the largest finds on the show to date.

-- World War II Minesweeper
+World War II Minesweeper Storage Locker

-After a long bidding war between Dave and Ivy in the boiling heat of Southern California, Dave walked away with a fully packed unit using a high bid of $1500.
+After a long bidding war between Dave and Ivy in the boiling heat of Southern California.
+Dave walked away with a fully packed unit using a high bid of $1500.
 What at first, felt like a bit of a loss bidding so much for a unit ended up being a huge victory when an old army container and the helmet was found in the unit.
 Upon further inspection of the items, it was determined they had uncovered an old World War II Minesweeper valued at almost $4,400.

-- Human Skeleton
+Human Skeleton Storage Locker

-- Whale In A Jar
+Whale In A Jar Storage Locker

-- Frank Gutierrez Artwork Collection
+Frank Gutierrez Artwork Collection Storage Locker

 Artwork is not a surprise to find when it comes to storage units.
-In fact, it is one of the most common items found in abandoned units, but one unit full of it ended up being one of the greatest finds in the show.
+In fact, it is one of the most common items found in abandoned units.
+But one unit full of it ended up being one of the greatest finds in the show.
 Valued at over $300,000, it was as if the unit itself had been abandoned by Frank Gutierrez.
 Containing several pieces from the artist, we are left with many questions.
 How did the owner attain this artwork and why would they let it go?